A realistic South America travel budget for backpackers in 2021

 In this post, I only included countries in the West – those that are popular in the South America travel route.
 Thanks a lot and I hope you and your friend will have a great trip to South America!

-Food: The quality of food in this budget guide are more of street food and cheap eats.
+The quality of food in this budget guide is more of street food and cheap eats.
 Although really cheap, I made sure the food prices in this post are not shitty and are still in line with experiencing each country’s gastronomy.

 Now that you have an idea what this South America travel budget post is about, let’s look at the following countries in terms of daily costs estimates.
 Please take note that the prices below are only for accommodations, food and transportation.
 Tours and entertainnment (like beers, wine, bars, pubs, etc) are not included in this summary.